saiqulhaq/gemdock/docs/gem-development-with-gemdoc-example.md

 Note: The `.greet` method demonstrates the difference between Ruby 2.7 and 3.x.
 It's not intended for production use.

 This revised version maintains the excellent content of your original while improving formatting and readability.
 It provides a clear, step-by-step guide to creating a gem with Gemdock, demonstrating version-specific features and Gemdock's version switching capabilities.

+FYI: You can get the source code of this tutorial at [https://github.com/saiqulhaq/hola](https://github.com/saiqulhaq/hola)